userback/widget-react-native/README.md

 UserbackSDK.leaveScreen(screenName?: string): void
 ```

-Call `enterScreen` when a screen becomes active and `leaveScreen` when it's dismissed, so feedback, surveys, and session replay can be attributed to the correct screen.
+Call `enterScreen` when a screen becomes active and `leaveScreen` when it's dismissed, so surveys can be attributed to the correct screen.
 Typically wired up in a screen component's `useEffect`:

 ```tsx
 useEffect(() => {